Teacher parade cancelled at Shreveport school

 Teachers were encouraging students and families to stay in their driveways, eight feet away from cars, neighbors and friends.

-The parade was cancelled after input from the Shreveport Police Department.
-However, it was Superintendent Lamar Goree who made the decision to shut it down.
+Principal Kasie Mainiero organized then cancelled the parade after she said she received input from the Shreveport Police Department.
+However, it was Superintendent Lamar Goree who made the decision to shut it down, believing it didn't set a good example in response to the governor's stay at home order and the cancellation of all school district activities.

-That goes for all other district activities because of the Governor's order's to stay at home.

 As much as University teachers miss their students, they want to send a message to the kids about the importance of social distancing.

-Students will return to class on Monday, March 30th.
-Mainiero said the feeding program will continue Monday, students can pick up meals for the week.
-They'll also begin doing Facebook Live bed time stories on Monday starting at 7 P.M.
+Students are expected to begin their at-home lessons beginning Monday.
+Mainiero said the school's feeding program will resume Monday with students picking up meals for the week.
+Staff will also begin doing Facebook Live bedtime stories on Monday starting at 7 p.m.